 A gentle, specific impulse is delivered by a hand-held mechanism to the fixated spinal vertebra or joint with the goal of restoring normal movement and function.

-An instrument that transmits a low force, yet rapid motion through a cushioned end piece to increase joint range of motion.
+An instrument that transmits a low force, yet rapid motion through a cushioned end piece to increase a joint's range of motion.
 The improved mobility is accomplished by the rhythmic impulses inducing a relaxation response within the surrounding musculature.